NickSeagull/WoxPlugins/README.md

 # Wox Plugins

+My own collection of plugins for the Windows launcher [Wox](http://www.wox.one/).

+# How to install a plugin

 You can install the plugins by downloading them from the [releases page](https://github.com/NickSeagull/WoxPlugins/releases) and drag-n-dropping into your Wox search bar.

 ## ⌨ Espanso